larkintuckerllc/techskills-introtoreact/lessons/techskills-introtoreact-2-plunging_into_build.md

           - reference-cra/build/static/js
         - Command
           - ls
+  - [_Question_:] How do exactly deploy my application to production?
+  - Copy contents of dist folder to a web server and access index.html in browser.
   - require: A modern practice, break up JavaScript into small modular files.
     - Modules have their own variable scope (or closure)
     - Modules export their functionality by assigning a value to module.exports.